z0gSh1u/z0gSh1u.github.io/docs/home/projects.md

 ## [minisys-1a-cpu](https://github.com/seu-cs-class2/minisys-1a-cpu)

-**Status:** Completed (Team)
-**Language/Tech Stack:** Verilog
+_Completed (Team) / Verilog_

 One of our course projects for "Comprehensive Design of Computer Systems".
 It implements a system on chip (SoC; CPU + external interfaces) using Verilog.
 The CPU supports five-stage pipeline, single issue, Harvard architecture, interrupts, and 57 MIPS instructions; peripherals are connected via a bus.
 The design can be programmed to run on Xilinx FPGA.

 ## [SEU History and Knowledge Competition System](https://github.com/z0gSh1u/seu-history-competition-2018)

-**Status:** Completed (Team)
-**Language/Tech Stack:** PHP + MySQL
+_Completed (Team) / PHP + MySQL_

 <img src="/projects/seuhistory.png" width="400px">